4 Exciting Areas of the Construction and Building Industry

 For instance, just think about the trend of green building, which involves using environmentally friendly materials and construction methods.
-In one survey of construction industry professionals, nearly half expected that at least 60 percent of their projects would be green by 2021.*
+In a survey by the World Green Building Council, nearly half of construction industry professionals expected that at least 60 percent of their projects would be green by 2021.

 Also, here's something you might not know: A large percentage of construction projects are retrofits of existing structures.
 So the industry isn't just all about building stuff that's brand new, although a lot of that still happens.